 Fill out the form at the top of this page to get up to 70% off your shipping quote by comparing suppliers!Compare Moving Quotes

 Nowadays oil and gas revenues make up less than 7% of Dubai’s income - the city has radically diversified its economy to encompass real estate, construction, trade, financial services and tourism.

 This transformation has seen the landscape and population change as much as the economic balance: Dubai skyscrapers continue to shoot up, piercing the Arabian skyline, while man-made islands create real estate and tourism opportunities; Emiratis are now a minority in their own city as foreign workers have been sucked in to sustain the boom.

-Opportunities for people emigrating to Dubai are therefore plentiful and many have taken advantage of the low crime rates, enhanced spending power and low property prices to vastly improve their quality of life.
-Unfortunately, the reverse is also true for some - there are concerns over human rights abuses in the largely South Asian labour market.
+Opportunities for British people emigrating to Dubai are therefore plentiful and many have taken advantage of the low crime rates, enhanced spending power and low property prices to vastly improve their quality of life.

 Dubai was named the 2nd best place to live in the Middle East (behind Abu Dhabi) in a 2012 Bayt.com and YouGov survey.

 Moving from London to Dubai will make you wonder how you ever managed to survive in a city as expensive as the UK capital.
 Everything from groceries to utilities are cheaper in Dubai - among the very few things you’ll find yourself paying a premium on are, understandably, alcohol and women’s fashion.